-Noble fir is a beautiful tree with extremely slim trunk – trunks of sequoias of similar height have almost two times bigger diameter.
+Noble fir is a beautiful tree with an extremely slim trunk – trunks of sequoias of similar height have almost two times bigger diameter.

-This slenderness is made possible by extreme lightness, toughness, and flexibility of the wood.
+This slenderness is made possible by the extreme lightness, toughness, and flexibility of the wood.
 The wood of noble fir was used for the building of early airplanes and is much-sought material also today.

-Natural groves of this tree are met only in the states of Oregon, Washington and also California.
-Most impressive stands of noble fir are located around the Mount St.Helens.
+Natural groves of this tree are met only in the states of Oregon, Washington, and also California.
+The most impressive stands of noble fir are located around Mount St.Helens.

 In Harmony Falls grove northeast from Mount St. Helens there was known 99 m tall noble fir before 1980.
 This tree is not standing anymore as well – it was destroyed by the catastrophic eruption of Mount St. Helens.

-Goat Marsh is a beautiful natural area located some 7 – 8 km west from the crater of Mount St. Helens.
+Goat Marsh is a beautiful natural area located some 7 – 8 km west of the crater of Mount St. Helens.
 This wetland has been created by a pyroclastic flow (or several flows) from the volcano – it blocked local streams some 300 – 450 years ago.